merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 |16|contig_03|5720|6233|f|0|program|v1.0|
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|

+{:.notice}
-**Note on the importing gene calls**: Anvi'o follows the convention of string indexing and splicing that is identical the way one does it in Python or C, which means, the index of the first nucleotide in any contig is `0` (i.e., we start counting from `0`, and not from `1`).
-Hence, your `start` and `stop` positions in the input file must comply with this.
-Just to give an example, for a gene call like this one:
+**Please note**: anvi'o follows the convention of string indexing and splicing that is identical the way one does it in Python or C.

+The statement above means that the index of the first nucleotide in any contig should be `0`.
+In other words, we start counting from `0`, not from `1`.
+The `start` and `stop` positions in the input file should comply with this.
+Here is an example gene in a contig:

 {% highlight bash %}
                  1         2         3